 There are so many cute shops in the main part of town.
 Strolling and browsing around them can take all day.
 A few of the Aussie chains can also be found here, but it’s mostly boutiquey unique shops to Byron.
 One of my favorite brand’s only physical store is located in Byron – Arnhem Clothing.
 I also found amazing sandals at Tsonga.
 There are also other local brands that would make great gifts like Byron Bay Cookie Company or Byron Bay Candles.

 Not even kidding there will be music pretty much on every street corner.
-It’s totally okay and encouraged to stop and listen (unlike in NYC where you put your head down and move on).
+It’s totally okay and encouraged to stop and listen (unlike in NYC where you put your head down and move on as fast as you can).
 You’ll see small crowds gathered around enjoying the music.
-There’s also areas like the grassy area by the main beach where you can have a picnic while listening to someone perform.
-We wandered in while Jack Botts was performing and he was incredible.
+There’s also areas like the grass by the main beach where you can have a picnic while listening to someone perform.
+We wandered by while Jack Botts was performing and he was incredible.
 Gypsy was one of my favorite songs he performed.
 Most of the bars and even some restaurants have performers every night.
 If you like live music Byron is for you.

 There are so many great options for food.
 You really can’t go wrong.
 Most places have at least one happy hour (some have two – a normal happy hour and then a late night one).
 Some of my favorite food and drink spots: